jonathanherman1/raptor-GA-SEI/plan.md

 Future enhancements:

+- AAU, I want to play on the computer (add mouse events, handlers, and validation)
 - AAU, I want a tutorial that can show me how to play OR easy to access rules on gameplay while playing.
 - AAU, I want to see more in-app feedback as I do things so I'm reassured of my choices.
 - AAU, I want a user profile that can save features and customize my experience.